MotoAcidic/OmniXEP/src/omnicore/doc/release-notes/omnicore-0.0.10-release-notes.md

 Transaction fee changes
 -----------------------

-Starting with Bitcoin Core 0.10, transaction fees, as per default, are no longer hardcoded, but estimated based on previous blocks.
+Starting with Xep Core 0.10, transaction fees, as per default, are no longer hardcoded, but estimated based on previous blocks.

 This behavior can result in significantly different fees compared to Master Core 0.0.9, and manual tweaking is recommended, if the default fee estimation doesn't yield satisfying results.